orthanc/ocoen_aws-token-manager/README.md

 * iam:ListAccessKeys

 It's recommended that the below IAM policy be applied to all users who are expected to use AWS Token Manager.
-This will grant the above permissions and require MFA for all operations other than GetUser and ListMFADevices:
+This will grant the above permissions and require MFA for all operations other than ListMFADevices:

 ```JSON
 {